-I completed our offshore sailing medical kit and am super proud of it!
+I completed our offshore medical kit and am super proud of it!

 In our offshore emergency medicine class, we covered a lot of important topics regarding health and safety at sea.
 The professors provided us with an example inventory.
 We also had a good discussion during our class of what we should have onboard.
 Our book outlines various medicines and uses of each medication.
 We also got to have “labs” with some of the medical equipment, including the Aqua-C, stethoscope, and using needles on grocery store meat.

 Go through all of your medicine cabinets and pull out anything medical related.
 Check expiration dates on all of your items, and toss accordingly.
 You may already own items that would be beneficial.
 We had a few grocery store medical kits that had some surprisingly useful things in them.

 You should have all of your routine exams done just before you go traveling anyway, so take the opportunity to explain to your doctors what your plans are and discuss concerns.
 At the very minimum, go see your GYN, dermatologist, and PCP.

 The biggest take away from our dermatologist was, of course, sunscreen!
 We discussed the best kinds to use and what to look for when purchasing sunscreens.
 A really cool dermatologist will send you home with a bunch of free samples to try out, which is especially good if you have sensitive skin.

 We also got really lucky with our new primary care physician.
 She is a sailor herself and has her own offshore sailing medical kit.
 We presented a list of our inventory to her, and she gave us tips about various medications and even added some to our list.
 She wrote prescriptions for us for everything we asked for.